lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ## File storage

--   You can define a custom tenant storage that organizes files per tenant.
+-   You can define a custom file storage that organizes files per tenant.
--   If cross-tenant file access is a security problem for you, you will need a custom view to act as proxy for files and decide if the incoming request has access to the requested file.
+-   Generate pre-signed URLs for increased security.
+-   Use a proxy view for airtight security.

 ---